Althum History, Family Crest & Coats of Arms

 A few years later, John of Eltham, 1st Earl of Cornwall (1316-1336) born at Eltham Palace, Kent, was the second son of king Edward II of England and his queen Isabella of France, heir to the English throne.
 "Edward II. resided here for some time, and at this place also his son was born, from this circumstance called John of Eltham, and the palace, erroneously, King John's Palace."
 He was buried with full honors at Westminster Abbey in January 1337.

-Important Dates for the Althum family
+Early History of the Althum family

 This web page shows only a small excerpt of our Althum research.
 Another 78 words (6 lines of text) covering the years 1455, 1487, 1498, 1530, 1617, 1557, 1570, 1607, 1661, 1612 and 1786 are included under the topic Early Althum History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Althum has been recorded under many different variations, including Altham, Aletham, Althem, Althum, Allthem, Alltham, Eltham and many more.

 Early Notables of the Althum family (pre 1700)

 Distinguished members of the family include Agnes of Eltham (1498-1530), an English noblewoman who was an orphan and ward of Dartford Priory in Dartford, Kent who married Adam Langstroth, the head of a landed family in Yorkshire with 'a considerable dowry'.